The West Valley Fault line and why we should care

 PHIVOLCS has just released a Valley Fault System Atlas .
 I couldn’t access the agency’s website, but you can check out Rappler’s report that includes the Atlas, which was uploaded in 7 parts.

-So, what could possibly happen in Metro Manila when this strong tremor strikes?
+So, what could possibly happen in Metro Manila when The Big One strikes?
 There can be faulting (fracture in rock formations), ground rupture, ground shaking, soil liquefaction, tsunami, landslide, and fire.
 In Metro Manila, for instance, a tsunami can go as high as 3.5 meters mean sea level if the earthquake reaches a magnitude 8.3.
-With the entire NCR as epicenter, key cities that are along the west valley fault line include Quezon City, Marikina, Pasig, Makati, Taguig, and Muntinlupa, Cavite, Laguna, and Rizal.

 Here is an informative feature by GMA News about “The Big One” (earthquake along West Valley Fault):

-One might say: but it’s only 2019!
-We can use the time we have now to get our acts together: review and update infrastructure integrity, building codes, disaster risk management plans, equipment, trainings, and knowledge.
+One might say that 400 years is a long time; but we can use the time we have now to start getting our acts together: review and update infrastructure integrity, building codes, disaster risk management plans, equipment, trainings, and knowledge.
 Solidum said that we have a good building code in place.
 The question is, is this being followed?